 The primary purpose of the Creative Outlook Art Contest is to showcase student artwork and offer scholarships.
 The contest is open to current college level students as well as current high school students interested in attending a top quality art program.
 The contest provides a venue for high school students to be discovered by colleges looking to recruit them and college students to feature their work in an environment with other students at accredited schools.

-The winning entries will be featured in Creative Outlook Magazine.
+The winning entries will be featured in Creative Outlook Magazine October 2018 edition.
 One entry will be chosen for the cover of that issue.